 Winter habitat requirements.
-Habitats used by peregrines during the non-breeding season usually support high densities of shorebirds, waterfowl and other small- to medium-sized birds (Anderson and Herman 2005).
-Coastal and estuarine that are used include beaches, tidal flats, islands, and marshes.
+Habitats used by peregrines during the non-breeding season usually support high densities of shorebirds (Figure 4), waterfowl and other small- to medium-sized birds (Anderson and Herman 2005).
+Coastal and estuarine areas that are used include beaches, tidal flats, islands, and marshes.
 Human-altered habitats and environs include agricultural fields (particularly when flooded), airports, and cities where rock pigeons and European starlings are abundant (White et al. 2002).
 Roost sites are also an important element of wintering habitat.
 The first radio telemetry study on peregrines conducted in Washington (Anderson and DeBruyn 1979) discovered that adult female peregrines wintering on the Samish Flats (Skagit County) showed strong fidelity to their roost sites and used them continuously during the winter.
 Two of these tagged peregrines used different nearby offshore islands as their roost sites.
 During another wintering peregrine telemetry study on the Lummi Flats in Whatcom County (Anderson et al. 1984) a tagged adult female flew from Sandy Point to Orcas Island each night, a distance of 8.4 miles over open-ocean.
-Clearly, islands offshore of mainland foraging areas are important as winter roost sites.
 Dobler (1993) later reported another peregrine flying 15 miles to a roost.